 Ultimately, the hard work paid off and we attained first place at 19th STePS, acquiring thousands of daily active users.

-2. Summarize This (deprecated) - A Telegram bot that summarizes your articles for you.
-It can do YouTube videos, PDFs, and even Reddit threads (where it summarizes the comments for you)!
+4. Summarize This (deprecated) - A Telegram bot that summarized articles, YouTube videos, PDFs, and Reddit threads.

 A Learning Management System (LMS) for education.